Updated for 2020

 3300 E. Cesar Chavez Blvd., East Los Angeles, CA 90063

 This is another East LA staple.
-Rachel Ray once said it had one of the best tacos in America.
-But we want you to come and taste the tamales!
-If you come on a weekend, there will be a long line as people all over LA who have come for the masa and the delicious tamales.
-They can attest that it’s completely worth it especially if you have a delicious “sope” with all the toppings while you’re waiting.
+Rachel Ray once said it had one of the best tacos in America, but we want you to come and taste the tamales!
+If you come on a weekend, be prepared for a line, because people from all over L.A. come here for the masa and the delicious tamales.
+They are closed on Wednesdays.

 3655 S Grand Ave #C6, Los Angeles, CA

 Chichen Itza Restaurant is a family owned and operated a business inside the Mercado la Paloma in south Los Angeles.
-We specialize in Yucatecan Food, maintaining the authentic flavor of this original Southeast Mexican Cuisine.”
+They “specialize in Yucatecan Food, maintaining the authentic flavor of this original Southeast Mexican Cuisine.”
 You can also order online.
 They are closed on Mondays.